square/maker/src/components/ImageUploader/README.md

-# ImageSelector
+# ImageUploader

-Use ImageSelector to provide a visual wrapper for a file input.
+Use ImageUploader to provide a visual wrapper for a file input.
 Use with an upload handler to track upload progress and trigger uploads on file selection.

 Allows JPEG, PNG, and GIF file formats.
 HEIC is converted to JPEG by iOS with this configuration.